Inquisitive bisimulation: Interlude: and neighbourhood semantics

 Conversely, under our notion of bisimulation, a point $w$ in a model $\M$ is always fully bisimilar to its copy in the disjoint union $\M\uplus\M'$.
 Clearly, the same cannot be true in neighbourhood semantics, given that in this semantics modal formulae are not in general preserved under disjoint unions.

 A notion of bisimulation which is much closer to the one we study here is found in the literature on monotonic neighbourhood models \cite{Hansen:03}.
 In terms of the bisimulation game, the difference between the two notions can be described as follows.
-Starting from a world-position $\<w,w'\>$, Player \PI\ picks a state $s$ in either $\Sigma(w)$ or $\Sigma'(w')$; Player \PII\ responds with a state $s'$ on the opposite side.
-At this point, the two games come apart: in our version of the game, \PI\ can choose a world from either $s$ or $s'$, while in the version given in \cite{Hansen:03}, \PI\ is required to pick a world from $s'$.
-Imposing such a restriction in our setting would trivialise the game, providing \PII\ with a universal winning strategy: always pick $s'=\emptyset$. \footnote{Notice that since $\Sigma(w)$ and $\Sigma'(w')$ are non-empty and downward closed, they always contain $\emptyset$.}
+Starting from a world-position $\<w,w'\>$, Player \PlayerI\ picks a state $s$ in either $\Sigma(w)$ or $\Sigma'(w')$; Player \PlayerII\ responds with a state $s'$ on the opposite side.
+At this point, the two games come apart: in our version of the game, \PlayerI\ can choose a world from either $s$ or $s'$, while in the version given in~\cite{Hansen:03}, \PlayerI\ is required to pick a world from $s'$.
+Imposing such a restriction in our setting would trivialise the game, providing \PlayerII\ with a universal winning strategy: always pick $s'=\emptyset$.

-Interestingly, however, one can show that due to the downward-closure of $\Sigma(w)$, in our setting it would not make a difference (in terms of the resulting notion of bisimilarity) if Player \PI\ were required to pick a world from the state $s$ that he himself selected in the world-to-state phase.
+Interestingly, however, one can show that due to the downward-closure of $\Sigma(w)$, in our setting it would not make a difference (in terms of the resulting notion of bisimilarity) if Player \PlayerI\ were required to pick a world from the state $s$ that he himself selected in the world-to-state phase.
 Thus, we could equivalently have presented the game in a form which is the mirror image of the game used in monotonic neighbourhood frames.
 Clearly, this symmetry reflects the opposite monotonicity constraints that these two logics place on the neighbourhood map.